Wooden Garden Fencing Ideas London

 The benefits of a back garden fence include privacy, security and decoration.
 Before you decide on a fence panel design think about your reasons for having the fence; do you want privacy, security or both.
 Do you have a dark garden and require light to shine through?
 Do you want your fence to provide additional decoration?

-The benefits for front gardens include defining your boundaries and giving your home kerb appeal.
-For front gardens customers often have a sturdy and closeboard type fence in between their property and the neighbouring house.
-At the front of the garden a lower fence is often selected.
-This can either be a stand-a-lone fence or one on top of a low brick wall.
+The benefits of front gardens include defining your boundaries and giving your home kerb appeal.
+Customers often have a sturdy and closed board-type fence for front gardens between their property and the neighbouring house.
+A lower fence is usually selected at the front of the garden.
+This can either be a stand-alone fence or one on top of a low brick wall.

-We have found that the most popular fencing for the front portion of a garden is picket fencing.
+We have found that picket fencing is the most popular fencing for the front portion of a garden.
 Picket fencing marks out your land boundaries but gives an open feel.
 It is also great for showing off your floral displays.
-This can either be stained or painted traditional white.
+It can either be stained or painted traditional white.

-When you are installing a fence, there a few points to research and consider:
+When you are installing a fence, there are a few points to research and consider:

-• Getting the Fence Height Right: In terms of fence height, it is always best to check with your local authority to find out how high you are allowed to have your fence.
+1. Getting the Fence Height Right: Regarding fence height, it is always best to check with your local authority to determine how high you can have your fence.

-• Knowing Your Boundaries: Your fence should be within your boundary so it is advisable to check exactly where that is.
-You might find this website useful www.gov.uk/your-property-boundaries.
+2. Knowing Your Boundaries: Your fence should be within your boundary, so it is advisable to check exactly where that is.
+You might find this helpful website: www.gov.uk/your-property-boundaries.

-• Informing Your Neighbours: In the spirit of being a good neighbour, we recommend that you inform the people next door to your property that you are going to install a fence.
-If your gardens are right next to each other there will be disruption on their side.
+3. Informing Your Neighbours: In the spirit of being a good neighbour, we recommend letting the people next to your property know that you will install a fence.
+If your gardens are right next to each other, there will be disruption on their side.

-• Quality of Work: The fence will last longer if you have it properly installed by a professional.
-The fence posts need to be placed and secured firmly in the ground.
-The panels must be attached securely to the posts.
-In the UK we often experience strong gusts of wind which could blow a fence over.
+4. Quality of Work: The fence will last longer if it is properly installed by a professional.
+The fence posts need to be placed and secured firmly in the ground, and the panels must be attached securely to the posts.
+In the UK, we often experience strong gusts of wind that could blow a fence over.